-- 1. Members of Council shall be committed to performing their functions with accountability and transparency. - 2.
-Members of Council shall recognize the public has a right to open government and transparent decision-making. - 3.
-Members of Council shall at all times serve and be seen to serve the interests of their constituents and the Town in a conscientious and diligent manner and shall approach decision-making with an open mind. - 4.
-Members of Council shall be committed to performing their functions with integrity, avoiding the improper use of the influence of their office, and conflicts of interest, both apparent and real. - 5.
-Members of Council shall not extend in the discharge of their official duties preferential treatment to any individual or organization if a reasonably well-informed person would conclude that the preferential treatment was solely for the purpose of advancing a private or personal interest. - 6.
-For greater clarity, this Code does not prohibit Members of Council from properly using their influence on behalf of constituents. - 7.
-Members of Council are expected to perform their duties in office and arrange their private affairs in a manner that promotes public confidence and will bear close public scrutiny. - 8.
-Members of Council must recognize and act upon the principle that democracy is best achieved when the operation of government is made as transparent and accountable to members of the public as possible. - Members of Council shall seek to serve the public interest by upholding both the letter and spirit of the laws of Parliament and the Ontario Legislature, as well as the by-laws and policies adopted by Municipal Council.
+- 4.1.
+Members of Council shall be committed to performing their functions with accountability and transparency. - 4.2.
+Members of Council shall recognize the public has a right to open government and transparent decision-making. - 4.3.
+Members of Council shall at all times serve and be seen to serve the interests of their constituents and the Town in a conscientious and diligent manner and shall approach decision-making with an open mind. - 4.4.
+Members of Council shall be committed to performing their functions with integrity, avoiding the improper use of the influence of their office, and conflicts of interest, both apparent and real. - 4.5.
+Members of Council shall not extend in the discharge of their official duties preferential treatment to any individual or organization if a reasonably well-informed person would conclude that the preferential treatment was for the purpose of advancing a private or personal interest. - 4.6.
+For greater clarity, this Code does not prohibit Members of Council from properly using their influence on behalf of constituents. - 4.7.
+Members of Council are expected to perform their duties in office and arrange their private affairs in a manner that promotes public confidence and will bear close public scrutiny. - 4.8.
+Members of Council shall seek to serve the public interest by upholding both the letter and spirit of the laws of Parliament and the Ontario Legislature, as well as the by-laws and policies adopted by Municipal Council.